-Is the Instagram Shadowban a real thing?
+Is The Instagram Shadowban a Real Thing?

 However, a change in algorithms cannot always explain why some accounts experience a significant decrease in followers etc and a shadowban is often the most likely reason this happens.

 Either way, it’s frustrating to create great content only to realize your posts are not showing up in the feed for other users.
 And it’s just as frustrating to find out that your content is not featuring in the hashtag section or on the new Instagram Explore page.

-What is Instagram Shadowbanning exactly?
+What is Instagram Shadowban Exactly?

 Shadowbanning is when a user’s content is blocked on social media.
-While you may not be aware this is happening, Instagram shadowbanning essentially means that your content will not appear on another user’s feed, unless they follow your account already.
+While you may not be aware this is happening, Instagram shadowban essentially means that your content will not appear on another user’s feed, unless they follow your account already.

 You can still post on Instagram when this is happening but reach is everything for social media which really defeats the purpose of creating content in the first place.

-Instagram shadowbanning can also apply to the comment function.
+Instagram shadowban can also apply to the comment function.
 You might comment freely during this time but your comments will not be visible to other users.
 As if that’s not enough, your posts will not feature in the hashtag section or Instagram Explore!

 And there is way more.
 You don’t receive any notification that an Instagram shadowban is taking place.
 In most instances, users only learn of an Instagram shadowban when another user informs them of how they no longer see that user’s content.

-Why you might experience a Shadowban on Instagram
+Why You Might Experience a Shadowban on Instagram

 In case you might be wondering, this BBS was a computer software and the equivalent of a modern day online forum in which users take part in various conversations.

 As for why this might happen, partially concealing a user’s content is a way to deter trolls and spam.
 It’s also a way for Instagram to encourage better behaviour and eliminate problematic user’s, not to mention get rid of any unnecessary comments.

 Instagram also has a clear set of terms and conditions which every user must follow.
-Shadowbanning can help filter out users that break these rules, while the process is also extremely useful for penalising any accounts that use inauthentic measures.
+Instagram shadowban can help filter out users that break these rules, while the process is also extremely useful for penalising any accounts that use inauthentic measures.

 Shadowbanning is not exclusive to Instagram and a shadowban is also not the end of the world for affected users.
 For instance, there’s a recent documentary called “Out of Shadows” that dives into a very sinister side of politics and Hollywood in particular.

 You see, social media platforms need to be selective or specific when they shadowban which meant that YouTube was unable to restrict the multiple channels to which the film was also re-uploaded.

 In fact, there are many things wrong with the film and social platforms are probably right to take action on this occasion.
 The truth is, as with Instagram, the reasons for experiencing a shadowban are most often for the right reasons and to maintain standards in general.

 What’s more, the fact that more than 15 million people have already watched this film shows that a shadowban is not the end of the world and there is always a way to obtain better reach on social media.

-How to avoid or reverse a Shadowban on Instagram
+How To Avoid or Reverse a Shadowban on Instagram

 Building an authentic following on Instagram is not easy and most users depend on engagement and hashtags to grow.
 For this reason, you might feel disheartened or even angry to discover your account has been subjected to an Instagram shadowban.